PanXiebit/st-gcn-sl/asllvd-skeleton-preproc/README.md

 ## Configuration

-Details on how to configure preprocessing can be obtained below.
+Details on how to configure preprocessing can be obtained below

 [config/](config/)